-- 1. To establish themselves as skilled professionals and experts in terms of teamwork, communication, and problem solving, creativity, and profession-ethics. - 2.
+- 1. Have successful careers in a wide variety of their chosen fields to serve the educational institutions, the industry and the community. - 2.
 To continue their professional development by pursuing further degrees and developing life-long learning skills and abilities. - 3.
 To be engaged in and apply their expertise to vital societal issues such as sustainability, environmental protection, education, and leadership.